shellander/test-examples/readme.md

 _______________________
 ### Known Issues
-1. You need to choose a project name that is not more than 8 characters long.
-This is due to how URLs are created based on the project name.
-2. Occasionally you might see an error page reading something like "Suspicious activity...".
+1. Occasionally you might see an error page reading something like "Suspicious activity...".
 This is due to a known bug, and not due to some suspicious activity.
 Click "Back" in your browser and reload the page, and it should work again.
 ___________________________

 General preparation: Download the Jupyter Notebooks from this repository, or be prepared to Git clone the repo or files as needed.